Gretchen Ho

-Gretchen Ong Ho (/tl/; born April 19, 1990) is a Filipino broadcaster, television presenter and former volleyball player.
+Gretchen Ong Ho (/tl/; born April 19, 1990) is a Filipino broadcaster, journalist, television presenter and former volleyball player.
 She played collegiate volleyball for the Ateneo Lady Eagles from 2008 to 2013, helping the team earn their first back-to-back UAAP finals appearances (seasons 74 and 75).
 She then played professionally for the Petron Blaze Spikers in the Philippine Super Liga (PSL) from 2013 to 2015, where she helped the team win the 2014 Grand Prix Conference.

 Personal life

-Ho was born to James and Annie Ho.
+Gretchen Ong Ho was born on April 19, 1990 in Manila, Philippines, to James and Annie Ho.
 She is the only daughter among four siblings.

 Ho was previously in a relationship with host and actor Robi Domingo from 2012 to 2017.

 Career

 Volleyball

 She played varsity volleyball in high school for Immaculate Conception Academy-Greenhills.
 While in college, she played for Ateneo De Manila University for 5 years.
 She also played professional volleyball for two years, suiting up for the Petron Trail Blazers in the Philippine Super Liga from 2013 to 2015, as well as the PSL Beach Volleyball Cup in 2015.
 She is one of the co-founders of Beach Volleyball Republic.